FrTj25/docker-php-blesta/README.md

 A Docker for [Blesta](https://www.blesta.com).

-# IMPORTANT NOTE
+# IMPORTANT NOTE - Image not Tested - NO WARRANTY
 * Original from https://github.com/eric-hansen/docker-php-blesta
 * Forked and changed for own use.
-* Namely made changes: Updated downloaded Blesta.ZIP to 4.4.0, image changed to php:7.2-apache, use PHP 7 AddOns and newer mailparse.
+* Namely made changes: Updated downloaded Blesta.ZIP to 4.4.0, image changed to php:7.2-apache, use PHP 7 AddOns (and remove mcrypt) and newer mailparse.
+Configure PHP7.2 with gmp instead of install via php7.0-gmp

 ## How To Use